What To Do If Your Contract Is Canceled Due to COVID-19

 Before you pack up and leave town, be sure to speak to your recruiter about any other options that may be available for you in the area.
 Just be sure to double-check that your license and housing will still be valid if you are in an area that has an emergency declaration before you sign on — there’s a chance that if your assignment lasts longer than the emergency declaration, any temporary license you have may not be valid once the emergency is lifted.

-If you have a contract canceled, be sure to document everything, keep receipts, and even print out any emails or communication you had with your recruiter, just in case.
+If you have a contract canceled due to COVID-19, be sure to document everything, keep receipts, and even print out any emails or communication you had with your recruiter, just in case.
 Since you’re a contract employee, you may be able to claim lost wages or expenses on your taxes come next spring, but be sure to consult with a tax expert about your own situation.

 Check Whether You Qualify for Unemployment Benefits